Wallflower.

 When the room gets dark, you don’t want the iPad to illuminate your home. iOS has built-in auto-brightness, but with long running applications such as Wallflower, it needs some help to do it’s job.
 If you opt in, the app uses the camera metadata to figure out if the room is dark and adjusts the light accordingly.

 You aren’t the only person in your home: While Wallflower is designed for everybody to control your home, Wallflower protects its settings, so it’s only you who can configure it.
-Depending on your device, they can be protected with Touch ID, Face ID or Password, and if you leave the settings open accidentally, they’ll close automatically after a while.
+Depending on your device, they can be protected with Touch ID, Face ID or Password.
+And if you leave the settings open accidentally, they’ll close automatically after a while.

 You might have sensors for air quality, temperature, or humidity.
 Carbon dioxide levels in your home or office closely correlate with your ability to concentrate.
 You have an app that makes nice graphs of all that data, but each sensor has a different app, and you have to get your phone out of the pocket and start them?